 Frequently Asked Questions

-Consultation with a psychologist involves detailed discussion of the issues concerning the client.
-In partnership with the client, the psychologist may:
+Consultation with a clinical psychologist usually involves a detailed discussion of the issues of concern.
+In partnership with you the clinical psychologist may:

-Assess the effects of the problem on the clients life
+Assess the effects of the problem on your life

-Help the client develop effective ways of managing and coping with the problem
+Help you develop effective ways of managing and coping with the problem

-Assist the client to establish changes that alleviate the presenting problem
+Assist you to establish changes that alleviate the presenting problem

-Equip the client with the skills and strategies they need to prevent ill-health and other problems
+Equip you with the skills and strategies you need to prevent the problem/s if possible

-Help the client to find more successful ways of handling everyday life issues
+Help you to find more successful ways of handling everyday life issues

-Psychologists deliver a range of non-drug therapies, techniques and strategies that have been rigorously researched and tested for effectiveness.
+Clinical psychologists deliver a range of non-drug therapies, techniques and strategies that have been rigorously researched and tested for effectiveness.
 The number of sessions required will depend on the complexity of the issues and the needs of the client.
-Many people will experience a significant improvement within one to six visits.
+Many people will experience a significant improvement within a few visits.

 How quickly can I get an appointment?

-We try to see new clients within one week of referral because we understand how much courage it takes to make the first contact with a psychologist.
+We try to see new clients as soon as possible because we understand how much courage it takes to make the first contact with a clinical psychologist.
 We take the initial contact from a client and so can answer their questions and provide reassurance if necessary.
 We are also available for questions from doctors who may wish to discuss the needs of their patients with us.

 We consult within normal business hours and also have after hours appointments and Saturday appointments available.